Fantasiestücke, Op. 73: Description

 The first piece is in A minor and begins dreamily with hints of melancholy, but concludes with a resolution and hope in A major, looking forward to the next movement.

 The second piece is in A major and is playful, upbeat, energetic and positive, with a central section modulating to F major with chromatic triplets in dialogue with the piano.

 The final piece is again in A major.
-The pace suddenly drives into a frenzy of passion and fiery energy, bordering on the irrational.
+The pace suddenly drives into a frenzy of passion and fiery energy, bordering on the irrational, and at times quoting motifs from both of the previous two pieces.
 The movement pushes the players to their limits as Schumann labels each of the last two sections (of three) of the coda "schneller" (faster).
 The movement ends exuberantly with a triumphant close.